Dec 9, 2025

 Cerebral’s medication-management plan currently costs $180 every three months (about $60 per month).
 Therapy-only plans are $295 per month, and combined medication-plus-therapy plans are about $365 per month, before insurance.

 Prescriptions are billed separately through your pharmacy.
-The subscription covers clinical appointments and care coordination only, so you'll pay your standard medication copays or cash prices on top of the subscription.
+The subscription covers clinical appointments and care coordination only, so you'll pay your standard medication copays or cash prices in addition to the subscription.

 Cerebral Reviews: What Users Are Actually Saying

-Reviews for Cerebral split between satisfied users who value convenience and frustrated ones citing inconsistent care.
+Reviews for Cerebral are split between satisfied users who value convenience and frustrated users who cite inconsistent care.
 Positive feedback points out easy scheduling, quick prescription processing, and affordable copays for insured members.

 Provider turnover is the most frequent complaint.
 Users report being reassigned to different clinicians multiple times, requiring them to repeat their history and restart treatment rapport.
 This disrupts care continuity during medication adjustments.

 Customer service issues appear across review sites.
-Billing disputes, difficult cancellation, and slow support responses create friction.
-The subscription requires payment before your first appointment, which frustrated users uncertain about provider fit.
+Billing disputes, difficult cancellations, and slow support responses create friction.
+The subscription requires payment before your first appointment, which frustrated users who were unsure about the provider's fit.

 Privacy concerns escalated after federal regulators alleged Cerebral shared sensitive user data with advertising platforms; in 2024, the company agreed to pay about $7 million to resolve an FTC investigation.